 The update time will depend on the interval set in the DDE Manager.
 Right-click on the minimized DDE Manager icon and select Update Interval…

 We can also set individual point update times in the DDE link item.
-The default update time is set via the DDE Manager but we can also set the time in the individual points on the spreadsheet.
+The default update time is established via the DDE Manager, but we can also set the time in the individual points on the spreadsheet.